Ejhay09/WolfreeOne.js/README.md

 - You have to manually type "allow paste" into the console to enable pasting.

 ## FAQ

-### What is the email address to use for login?
-- Visit http://account.wolfram.com for account details.

 ### What is the default password?
 - The default password is the email address.